rabbitmq/rabbitmq-website/site/clustering.md

 Nodes that have been joined to a cluster can be stopped at any time.
 They can also fail or be terminated by the OS.

-In general this does not affect the rest of the cluster, although client connection, queue replica placement and load distribution of the cluster will change.
+In general, if the majority of nodes is still online after a node is stopped, this does not affect the rest of the cluster, although client connection distribution, queue replica placement, and load distribution of the cluster will change.

 A restarted node will sync the schema